 Best Mutton Biryani or Gosht Biryani – A royal dish that indeed needs no introduction or special mentions.
 That beautifully spiced and fragrant layers of biryani rice centred with juicy, tender mutton and masalas, bliss!
-Prepared with utmost care and love, Mutton biryani holds a regal legacy from the kitchen of Nawabs and Nizams, differing slightly from region to region.
+Prepared with utmost care and love, Mutton biryani holds a regal legacy from the kitchen of Nawabs and Nizams.
 Let us see how to make mutton biryani recipe step by step at home.